BlockMasters617/Fuel-Master/README.md

 ### Installation:

 * Simply drop the Fuel-Master plugin jar file into your server's plugins folder and restart the server.
-* Configuration: Customize the plugin settings and messages through the easy-to-edit configuration file.
 * Enjoy: Your server is now protected from the misuse of enchanted items as furnace fuel.

 ### Support: